olasitarska/coc-handbook/response/initial_response.md

 #### Reports by Twitter

 Follow the steps from phone/e-mail sections.
 Ideally meet and ask for the better way to communicate with them.

+If the report is in public tweet - make sure to tweet: "We will contact you shortly" and ask about details in private message.
+If it's possible it would be good to ask them to remove Tweet, to avoid them being exposed to random people from Twitter and public shaming of the offender.